JaskeeratSingh/NeuralNetworkPlayground/README.md

 click on Train
 - You will notice the model only learns a linear decision boundary this time around
 - Save and exit the application, reopen and click load, you will see the saved decision boundary

-## Notes for grader:

-- Adding points on the screen which creates my dataset, covers my add multiple Xs (points) to Ys (dataset) requirement.
-- The decision boundary shown at the end covers my visual requirement
-- Loading can be done at the start of the application
-- Saving can be done at the end of the application on the decision boundary slide

-## Phase 4: Task 2

-This task initially had me stumped since I was only allowed to make event logs from the main package and not from the UI.
-The user stories I wanted event logs for were when the user finishes creating their dataset "Adding Xs (points) to Y(Dataset)", and second when they are drawing their decision boundary, since here the dataset is used to train the Neural network.
-"Xs (points) are retrieved from Y(dataset)" to train the Neural network 'Number of entered Iterations' times.

-The challenge was, since the mouse clicks to add the points occurred purely in the UI class, and even drawing the decision boundary was happening in the UI class, I initially couldn't find a way to make Event Logs.

-Solution: However, I realized that although the dataset was made in UI via points, the Matrix constructor which was in model was in essence being called at the completion of adding all Xs to Y.
-It is impossible to log the instance of adding each individual point(X) to the dataset, since it occurs in UI, but logging when all of it was done was possible with this method.

-Similarly, although I can't figure out the exact time the decision boundary is drawn, I initially, thought of putting an event log inside my Neural network train function in the model package, since the decision boundary is drawn right after training.
-However, the train function is called Number of iterations times but we don't want to print again and again.
-Hence, I decided to put the event log in my Neural network constructor.
-The moment the Neural network is constructed, training and plotting the decision boundary begins.
-Hence, it would only be called once.

-In hindsight, it does not log the exact time the decision boundary is made, but the time training begins, for most, practical purposes on the scale of my application, training takes a second or less, hence it is negligible, but for larger datasets, where training time is significant, my approach would break down.

-Here is what my Logs look like at the closing of the application:

-- Thu Aug 11 14:06:53 PDT 2022
-Points added to create Class one dataset

-- Thu Aug 11 14:06:53 PDT 2022
-Points added to create Class two dataset

-- Thu Aug 11 14:06:56 PDT 2022
-Neural network created, training to draw decision boundary!

 ## UML Diagram